 Student loan repayment for nurses

-In addition to student loan forgiveness programs, there are also several loan repayment programs available to nurses, including:
+In addition to student loan forgiveness programs, several loan repayment programs are also available to nurses, including:

 National Health Service Corps Loan Repayment Program